TMHBBV/unbxdocs./docs/Onboarding/analytics-integrationv2/what-is-pulse.md

 | `data-unxAsPid`      | Unique ID of the product as per Unbxd catalog |
 | `data-unxAsPRANK`    | index number                                  |
 | `data-unxAsSrcQuery` | Name of the suggested query shown upon hover  |

+> 📘 Note
+>
+> The attribute names can be defined based on your requirements.
+However, the attribute values must match EXACTLY as provided above.